simbalinux/puppet_playground/README.md

 sudo puppet agent --verbose --no-daemonize --onetime
 ```

-In production where the your puppet enviornment is in "noop" mode, use the following tool:
+In production where the puppet server enviornment is in "noop" mode, use the following tool:
 https://linux.die.net/man/1/pssh

 Enjoy!